IxDA/interaction18/content/events/community-dinner/_index.md

 ### Vegetarian or diverse food requirements

 Unfortunately, vegetarian menus are not common in France and we need to ask the chef for it.
 Most of the time, there’s no problem.
 If you are vegetarian let us know on booking.
 You can also check [the list of restaurants and their websites](#restaurants).
-If you have special food requirements (lactose free, gluten free, etc), please contact us before booking at [mathias.duret[a]gmail.com](mailto:mathias.duret@gmail.com?subject=food-requirements), we’ll ask the restaurant for you.
+If you have special food requirements (lactose free, gluten free, etc), please contact us before booking at [mathias.duret[a]gmail.com](mailto:mathias.duret@gmail.com?subject=food-requirements), and we’ll ask the restaurant for you.

 ### How do I pay the restaurant?

 Each attendee will pay for what they eat and drink.
-If you choose to take a bottle of wine or share your meal, please, make sure everyone at the table is fine to share the bill.
+If you choose to order a bottle of wine or share your meal, please, make sure everyone at the table is fine to share the bill.

 ### Will I know people at the table?

 For each restaurant, there are 8 guests including 1 IxDA local leader and 1 special guest.
-The list of the attendees will be sent to you on the morning.
+The list of the attendees will be sent to you on the morning of your dinner.

 ## Restaurants